WalkerMao/walkermao.github.io/_posts/2020-02-28-Intro-to-ML.md

 ![LASSO and Ridge](https://qph.fs.quoracdn.net/main-qimg-2a88e2acc009fa4de3edeb51e683ca02)

 L1-norm shrinks some coefficients to $0$ and produces sparse coefficients, so it can be used to do feature selection.
-The sparsity makes the model more computationally efficient when doing prediction.
-L2-norm is differentiable so it has an analytical solution and can be calculated efficiently when training model.
+The sparsity makes the model more robust and also more computationally efficient when doing prediction.

+L2-norm encouraging the model to use all of its inputs a little rather than some of its inputs a lot.
+It is differentiable so it has an analytical solution and can be calculated efficiently when training model.
+Notice that during gradient descent parameters update, using the L2-norm regularization ultimately means that the parameter is decayed linearly: `W -= lambda * W` towards zero.

 ## 6. Trade-off